Apache-Labor/labor/labor-10/README.md

  -C  --custom STR          Custom arbitrary gnuplot directives; will be placed right
                            before the plot directive.
 Separate commands with semicolon.
- -d  --dots                Graph with dots instead of blocks -h  --help                This text
+ -d  --dots                Graph with dots instead of blocks -e  --enablescript        Output the gnuplot script below the graph and keep data file -h  --help                This text
  -H  --height  STR         Graph height in characters -l  --lines               Graph with lines instead of blocks
      --label               Additional text inside the graph.
 Default positioned top left -L  --logscale            Logarithmic scale.
 Default is normale scale.
  -m  --minx STR            Starting value of x-axis.
-Default is 1 -n  --noscript            Do not output the script below the graph -o  --output STR          Write graph into a file (png) -s  --sameaxis            Use the same y-axis.
+Default is 1 -o  --output STR          Write graph into a file (png) -s  --sameaxis            Use the same y-axis.
 Default is seperate axis -t  --title STR           Title of graph
  -w  --width STR           Width of graph (terminal actually).
+Default is terminal width -x  --xaxisticsmodulo N   Suppress lables on certain tics on the x axis. xaxisticsmodulo 5
+                           means every Nth tics gets a label.
+Default is 5.
+1 means every tics gets a label.
-Default is terminal width -2                        Usa an additional, second data column
+ -2                        Usa an additional, second data column

 Example: